Former National Stadium, Singapore: Post-closure

-The benches can now be found in various public spaces such as Singapore River, Marina Bay, Gillman Barracks, Esplanade, Gardens by the Bay and the URA Centre.
+During the demolition of the former National Stadium, seating planks were salvaged and National Development Minister Khaw Boon Wan said that the salvaged planks could be recycled into bench as a way of commemorating the former National Stadium.

+In 2012, the Urban Redevelopment Authority (URA) launched a design competition to design benches using the salvaged planks.
+A total of 30 designs were selected where 93 benches are created and located at 23 public spaces in Singapore.
+Of the designs and locations, ten designs and 15 locations chosen by the public in a competition.
+Some of the locations picked by public are Fort Canning, HortPark, Bishan-Ang Mo Kio Park and the National Museum of Singapore.

+In 2017, URA launched a second design competition for the public to design benches using the remaining salvaged planks left after building the benches from the 2012 competition.

 Facilities

-The National Stadium had an eight-lane running track and football field in addition to other miscellaneous facilities such as table tennis tables, a weights room and an auditorium, housed underneath the spectator stands.
+The National Stadium had an eight-lane running track and two 400m eight-lane tartan training tracks and football field in addition to other miscellaneous facilities such as table tennis tables, a weights room and an auditorium, housed underneath the spectator stands.

 While the facilities were often used for high-profile sporting events, they could also be used by members of the public and other local organizations for a nominal fee.
 For example, when not otherwise used, the running track could be used by joggers for S$0.50 per entry.

 The headquarters of the Singapore Sports Council used to be located at 15 Stadium Road.

 New National Stadium

 The new National Stadium was officially opened on 30 June 2014 on the site of the Former National Stadium.

 Timeline

 The stadium's 44-year history is as follows: